top of page

 What changes when you leave school

 1. Structure.
-Predictable timetables, familiar spaces, routine
+Predictable timetables, familiar spaces, and routines.

 4. Organised support.
-If something didn't work, someone would step in to help
+If something didn't work, someone would step in to help.

-At university or technical college, they have:
+In contrast, at university or technical college, they face:

 3. Academic structure only.
-There is no "life structure"
+There is no "life structure."

 4. Pressure to be an adult.
-Suddenly, total independence is expected
+Suddenly, total independence is expected.

 This shock isn't small.
 It's structural.